Shaashwat05/Cartoonify_reality/README.md

 [![Python 3.6](https://img.shields.io/badge/python-3.6-green.svg)](https://www.python.org/downloads/release/python-360/)
 # Cartoonify_reality

-Even the basics of image pocessing if done properly can be handy which otherwise would require a machine learning model.This project is one of such inspiration which cartoonizes images and videos using only core opencv filters and functions.It also uses K-means clustering algorithm to compress the image.
+Even the basics of image processing if done properly can be handy which otherwise would require a machine learning model.This project is one of such inspiration which **cartoonizes** images and videos using only core **opencv filters** and functions.It also uses K-means clustering algorithm to compress the image.
 This clustering gives it the basic cartoonish tinge it requires.

 **Algorithm**- K_Means Clustering